charmarr/.github/profile/README.md

 But like I said, this might change.
 I might add more products, remove or deprecate products even before they go live, or give up completely.
 I'll maybe try to create a roadmap when I'm done with all the initial architectural decisions and probably make the meta repo public as a starter.

-🟢 Create an organization, repositories, product nomenclature, and logos
+🟢 Create an organization, repositories, product nomenclature, and logos 🟢 Create a charm template for charmarr charms
-🟠 Complete architectural design records for charmarr
+🟢 Update org level community guidelines and consolidate licenses 🟠 Complete architectural design records for charmarr
-🟢 Create a charm template for charmarr charms
-⚪ Create the charmarr topology data model in `charmarr-lib`
-⚪ Create the shared reconciler in `charmarr-lib`
+⚪ Create the charmarr topology data model in `charmarr-lib` ⚪ Create the shared reconciler in `charmarr-lib`
 ⚪ Create `tailscale-connector-k8s` charm
-⚪ TBD
 ⚪ TBD

 (If this generates some/any interest, I'll open discussions for this organization.)